ESP32DE/Boot-Linux-ESP32S3-Playground/_start_here_/medial/howto/readme.md

 # This is a preparation for the installation assistance on the weekend of 17 and 18 June 2023.

-Please don't post yet
+CT 6:00 PM 17.
+June-CT 6:00 AM 18.
+June

-This page is still being edited / typos /  not finished yet
+This page is still being edited / typos / for questions and answers, it will be expanded

 hi folks,